fra82/twitter-crawler/README.md

  * **Keyword Filtered Crawler** (STREAMING endpoint): define a set of keywords (hashtags) to filter and store tweets from the [public stream (filter endpoint)](https://dev.twitter.com/streaming/reference/post/statuses/filter "public stream (filter endpoint)") - twitter can be optionally filtered also with respect to one or more languages (org.backingdata.twitter.crawler.streaming.TwitterSTREAMHashtagCrawler);
  * **Bounding box Filtered Crawler** (STREAMING endpoint): define a set of bounding boxes to filter and store tweets from the [public stream (filter endpoint)](https://dev.twitter.com/streaming/reference/post/statuses/filter "public stream (filter endpoint)") - (org.backingdata.twitter.crawler.streaming.TwitterSTREAMBboxCrawler).

-Each one of these crawlers can be **set up in few simple steps** as explained in the next paragraph 'Set up Twitter crawlers'; the configuration parameters of each crawler can be specified by means of a **property file** (referred to as crawler.properties).
+Each one of these crawlers can be **set up in few simple steps by directly downloading and executing a JAR file** as explained in the next paragraph [Set up Twitter crawlers](#setUpTwitterCralwers); the configuration parameters of each crawler (Twitter credentials' pool, list of users, keywords, bounding boxes, etx.) can be specified by means of a **property file** (referred to as crawler.properties).

-Each crawler properly manages:
- * storage of results in different '.txt' files (UTF-8) containing one tweet per line in [JSON format](https://dev.twitter.com/overview/api/tweets, "JSON format of tweet").
-For instance for the keyword crawler, one file per keyword per 20,000 tweets retrieved is created;
- * storage of log files.

 When using the Bounding box Filtered Crawler, you can rely on [this web interface](http://penggalian.org/bbox/ "bounding box Web interface") to easily define the coordinates of each bounding box.

 The code implementig each Twitter Crawler is commented into details.

+<a name="setUpTwitterCralwers"></a>
 ## Set up Twitter crawlers

 In order to execute one of the previous crawlers you shuld carry out the following steps: